 In 2006, Bhabha turned traditional bronze-making on its head.
 Her sculpture “A.B.” is actually a cast and painted bronze.
 However, its surface looks like clay.
 This work’s painted bronze surface shows the rough-worked texture of clay as she questions the conventional values of ‘high’ and ‘low’ art.

 In 2010, she made a semi-figurative sculpture “Untitled” out of cork, wood, and acrylic paint.
 Again the roughness of its form suggests a totemic sculpture of modernist abstraction.
+In the same year her “Tupac Amaru,” named after the last Indigenous monarch of the Inca empire, is an assemblage of polystyrene foam blocks, chickenwire, clay, and wood.
+These everyday materials stand in contrast to the gold that drove the Spanish conquest.
 Her “Unnatural Histories” shows an alien-like figure with lopsided eyes, created for her first solo show at New York’s MoMA PS1 in 2012.

 Bhabha’’s 2018 bronze sculpture “We Come in Peace” was commissioned for the Metropolitan Museum of Art’s rooftop terrace.
 This installation takes its title from the 1951 movie “The Day the Earth Stood Still.”
 It consists of two pieces.
 The first is a 12-foot-tall standing figure, whose surface is scratched and gouged and whose head has four faces.
 The second piece, titled “Benaam,” an Urdu word meaning ‘unnamed’, is an 18-foot-long figure, lying prostrate before the first figure and is covered by a black plastic tarp.
 Both figures were sculpted in cork and Styrofoam before being cast in bronze.
 Commanding in presence, it is as if the sculptures are beckoning to one another.